sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

 == Road Map ==

 The arithmetic and complex dynamics functionality in Sage is currently in its infancy.
 A significant amount of functionality was developped at the ICERM semester in Spring 2012 and now we have started the process of moving this into Sage through a series of patches (trac tickets).
-Most of that functionality is current in experimental form.
+Most of that functionality is current in experimental for that been greatly expanded upon at [[http://wiki.sagemath.org/sagedaysACD | Sage Days 55]].
+Much remains to be done.
+Below you will find a road map of what has been implemented, what is in the process of being implemented, and ideas for future functionality.

  *  --([[http://trac.sagemath.org/sage_trac/ticket/13130 |Trac #13130]])-- Merged sage-5.8.beta3: Basic architecture changes : support for projective spaces over rings

  * --([[http://trac.sagemath.org/sage_trac/ticket/14217 | Trac #14217]])-- Merged sage-5.10.beta3: Basic iteration functionality for projective and affine spaces - new directory structure in schemes

- * [[http://trac.sagemath.org/sage_trac/ticket/14218 | Trac #14218 - Needs-Review]]: Height and canonical heights for points and morphisms
+ * --([[http://trac.sagemath.org/sage_trac/ticket/14218 | Trac #14218)-- Merged sage-5.13.beta2: Height and canonical heights for points and morphisms

  * [[http://trac.sagemath.org/sage_trac/ticket/14219 | Trac #14219 - Needs-Review]]: QQ-rational preperiodic algorithms

- * [[http://www.fit.edu/~bhutz/#sage-dynamics| Experimental patches]] can be downloaded here.